jonathanheilmann/ext-jh_magnificpopup/Documentation/ConfigurationOfPlugin/TyposcriptConstantsMagnificpopuptypeajax/Index.rst

 TypoScript Constants – magnificpopup.type.ajax
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Type ajax is deprecated and will be removed in EXT:jh_magnificpopup version 3.0.0.

 This constants-array is used for Display type “Content-Reference” and “Inline-Content” with Method “ajax”.
 Some important constants may be overwritten inside the plugin-setup by flexform-settings.